Criminal Practice > Trial Procedure in Criminal Cases

 How This Appears in SQE1 Questions

 SQE1 questions test the order of proceedings (particularly who speaks last in each court), the Galbraith test for no case to answer, and the rules on majority verdicts.
 A common trap is stating that the defence speaks last in the Magistrates' Court — in the Magistrates' Court, the prosecution may have the last word if the defence called evidence other than the defendant.
 In the Crown Court, the defence always has the final speech before the summing up.
-This is a classic SQE1 trap.
+This is a common SQE1 pitfall.

 Quick Example Scenario